-Heatley Secondary College continues to focus on closing the gap between our indigenous and nonindigenous students
+Heatley Secondary College continues to focus on closing the gap between our indigenous and non-indigenous students

-Attendance.
-Attendance is an ongoing focus, and will continue to be addressed on a daily basis.
-While the gap between attendance of Indigenous students and that of non-Indigenous students remains, we have made significant progress in building the attendance rates our senior students, with year 12 indigenous attendance outstripping that of non-indigenous students (85.4% versus 81.5%).
+Attendance Attendance is an ongoing focus, and will continue to be addressed on a daily basis.
+While the gap between attendance of Indigenous students and that of non-Indigenous students remains, we have made significant progress in building the attendance rates indigenous students.
+As a result, the gap has been reduced from 12.1% in 2013 to 9.2% in 2014.